BiQ-Bluesoft/xperience-community-elastic-search/docs/Custom-index-strategy.md

         }
         catch (Exception)
         {
-            // Retrieve can throw an exception when processing a page update AzureSearchQueueItem
+            // Retrieve can throw an exception when processing a page update ElasticSearchQueueItem
             // and the page was deleted before the update task has processed.
 In this case, upsert an
             // empty URL
         }